comingAlive/next-react-query-graphql/README.md

-# Next.js Prisma Starter.
+# TypeScript Next.js React Query GraphQL

-Next.js All-in-One starter.

-## Specification

-- Next 10.0
-- React 17.0
-- Tailwind CSS 2.0
-- TypeScript 4.0
+This is a really simple project that shows the usage of Next.js with React Query and GraphQL Code Generator.